 Implementing Lazy Load for your images improves the load times of your page, as it prevents images from loading until they are in (or near) the viewport.
 On an image heavy site, this can make a huge difference, but the advantages don't stop there.

-The Lazy Load implementation in EWWW IO integrates with several other features to bring progressive enhancements.
+The Lazy Load implementation in EWWW IO (and Easy IO) integrates with several other features to bring progressive enhancements.
 Compatibility information for other lazy loaders can be found below.

 JS WebP Rewriting